 Regulate hormones, enhance fertility, increase libido

-This tincture contains a blend of herbs formulated to regulate ovulation and menstruation.
-These are combined with adaptogenic herbs to support adrenal function and improve energy and a traditional to promote libido in women.
-The tincture will act as a general female tonic also and is not used exclusively to promote fertility but can also be taken when feeling under par.
-Also contains an ancient Chinese herbal medicine formula called Xiao Yao San, (free & easy wanderer), a remedy for “liver Qi stasis”.
-It tonifies the liver blood and promotes the liver blood an Qi.
-Today, it is a commonly used herbal remedy for anxiety, irritability, stress, and depression due to the challenge of a daily life or premenstrual tension.
+This tincture contains a blend of herbs formulated to regulate ovulation, menstruation and balance hormones via their regulation of the hypothalamic pituitary ovarian axis These are combined with adaptogenic herbs to support adrenal function and improve energy and traditional aphrodisiac herbs to promote libido.
+The tincture acts as a general female tonic also and is not used exclusively to promote fertility but can also be taken when feeling under par.
+The tonic also contains an ancient Chinese herbal medicine formula called Xiao Yao San, (free & easy wanderer), a remedy for “liver Qi stasis”.
+It tonifies the Liver Blood and promotes Liver Qi to relieve Liver Qi stasis.
+Today, it is a commonly used Chinese herbal remedy for anxiety, irritability, stress, and depression due to the challenges of daily life or premenstrual tension.

 Milk thistle Silybum marinarum – Milk thistle is astringent, bitter, cholagogue, demulcent, diaphoretic, diuretic, emetic, emmenagogue, galactogogue, hepatic, stimulant, stomachic and tonic.
 Milk thislet is the trophorestorative of the liver.
 Milk Thistle can be used to increase the secretion and flow of bile from the liver and gall bladder and contains constituents, which protect liver cells from chemical damage.
 Silymarin, an extract from the seed, acts on the membranes of the liver cells preventing the entry of virus toxins and other toxic compounds and thus preventing damage to the cells from toxic chemicals and medications.
 It is used internally in the treatment of liver and gall bladder diseases, jaundice, cirrhosis, hepatitis and poisoning.
 It is indicated in skin complaints associated with a sluggish liver.
 As a galactogogue it specifically stimulates the flow of breast milk.
 Milk thistle also lowers cholesterol levels, reducing insulin resistance and reduces the growth of cancer cells in breast, cervical and prostate cancers.
 Regeneration of the liver is particularly important in the treatment of cancer since this disease is always characterised by a severely compromised and often partially destroyed liver.